jhonas8/kitty-config/README.md

 ## Terminal Styles ##
 ### Fonts ###
 I'm using [Fira Code][fira-code] font.
-Font ligatures are automatically compatible to Kitty.
+Font-ligatures are automatically compatible to Kitty.
 The font size was set to 16px.

     font_size 16.0
     font_family FiraCode

+It will only work if Fira Code is installed on the machine.
+If you **DON'T** want the font-ligatures, you can add the follwing line:

+    font_features FiraCode -liga

+The `-liga` will disable normal ligatures.
+There's also `(+/-)calt` feature (in Fira Code) which allows breaks up monotony.

 [theme-package]: https://github.com/dexpota/kitty-themes